LearnOnDemandSystems/docs/tms/tms-administrators/notifications/template-student-request-enrollment.md

 > Please be aware that all functionality may not be available to you.

-> :small_blue_diamond: Please be aware that all functionality may not be available to you.
+> Please be aware that all functionality may not be available to you.

 > :small_blue_diamond: Students can only request enrollment when a class schedule has been made available to them.